|

 - GRAEME:

-Variant of English/Scottish Graham, meaning "gravel home."
+Variant spelling of Scottish Graham, meaning "gravel home."

 - GRAHAM: